ncatlab/nlab-content/pages/8/9/9/0/998/content.md

 ## derived noncommutative geometry ##

-Derived noncommutative geometry is related subject to the commutative [[derived algebraic geometry]] of C. Simpson's school.
+The [[derived noncommutative geometry]] is a subject related to the commutative [[derived algebraic geometry]] of C. Simpson's school.
 Cyclic and [[Hochschild homology]] play a major role.
 This approach *represents* spaces by categories enriched in [[chain complex|cochain complexes]] (dg-category approach) or enriched in spectra.
 A-infinity categories have some advantages over working with dg-categories.

 Notice that such categories are models for [[stable (∞,1)-category|stable (∞,1)-categories]].
 Moreover, every [[stable (∞,1)-category]] may automatically be regarded as a stable [[(∞,1)-topos]].
 Therefore the method of thinking of a generalized space in terms of a triangulated category is in line with the way [[topos theory]] and in particular [[higher topos theory]] characterizes generalized spaces by [[topos]]es.